-Podstrana is an otherwise sleepy hamlet located about 8kms outside of Split.
+Podstrana is an otherwise sleepy hamlet located about 8 km outside of Split.
 I had never heard of it until a reader told me about its possible connections to a legendary figure.
 Apparently, Arthur, King of the Britons, might not have been British or even English.
-The reader claimed, he was in fact, Croatian.
+The reader claimed he was, in fact, Croatian.
 GASP.. what?

 On The Historical Hunt

 I am terrible at history, so I hope what I (think) I have discovered, I explain correctly…